back

 Especially in the world of work, women are still disadvantaged.
 The gender pay gap, i.e. the difference between the average income of men and women, is a global phenomenon.
 Women around the world earn significantly less than men, even if they do the same work.
 This inequality has an impact on women's entire life planning and retirement provision.

 International Women's Day is an opportunity to draw attention to equal rights and gender justice.
-We therefore invite you to visit a special exhibition in our campus library (LIV) throughout March.
+In March 2025, we therefore organized an exhibition in our campus library (LIV).